crucifix illustration

 “Why do you see the speck in your neighbour’s eye but do not notice the log in your own eye?
 Or how can you say to your neighbour, “Let me take the speck out of your eye,” while the plank is still in your own eye?
 You hypocrite, first take the plank out of your own eye, and then you will see clearly to take the speck out of your neighbour’s eye.”Matthew 7:3-5 (NLT)

-When you are caught up in a religious system, you find yourself constantly trying to deal with the issues in other people’s lives while there are far bigger issues to deal with in your own.
+When you are caught up in a religious system, you find yourself constantly trying to deal with the issues in other people’s lives while there are far more significant issues to deal with in your own.
 You become so preoccupied with assessing, evaluating and criticizing those around you that you have no time to look at yourself.

 Then, we know we have succumbed to religious hypocrisy when…